Jump to navigation

 Facilities

-5 dormitories, 4 cabins, numerous “tent frames”, a large dining commons, three bathhouses, an office, a study hall, and a shop.
+Five dormitories, four cabins, numerous “tent frame” wood cabins, three bathhouses, an office, a study hall/classrrom, and a shop.
+There is a commercial kitchen and dining area and the classroom building is outfit with wifi, computers, and a presentation set up.
 Both domestic water and water for fire fighting are available in quantity.

 Size